microsoft/sqltoolsservice/src/Microsoft.SqlTools.Hosting/README.md

-Hosting project contains the necessary classes for implementing a JSON - RPC server.
-It also contains the Utility classes for Logging, Parsing command line arguments from the RPC client.
+This library contains the necessary classes for implementing an Azure Data Studio [language server](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide).
+It also contains the Utility classes for logging and parsing command line arguments.

 ## Example of using the Extension Service Host.
 Example of using extension service host to implement a JSON rpc server and registering a service with it.